 I took my bag in my hands and I saw that they managed to open the two buckles.
 However, there was a pull string as well which they had to pull.
 Which is what saved me because I felt the pull when they tried to pull it to reach the insides of my bag.
 I always felt the whole bag mechanism was too complicated for me, but this complex mechanism saved me in Petersburg.
 At this time, I did not want to wait much on the street, I rushed straight to my hotel and had a thorough look at my bag.
 I could not believe that I was lucky.
 Those three men failed in their operation.
 I alerted the hotel about this incidence.

 Tips to Remember

 Pickpocketers are common in many touristic cities around the world.
 The most you can do is to stay alert and minimize carrying anything important with you.
 Looks like in St Petersburg this issue is a bit common.
-My hotel issued a warning and suggested to keep all important things including cash in the hotel.
+My hotel issued a warning against common travel scams and suggested to keep all important things including cash in the hotel.
 All shops and restaurants accept credit/debit card in the city.